iltommi/qdb-documentation/source/reference/wrpmed.rst

 .. option:: --transient

     Disable persistence.
 Equivalent to --flush-interval=0.
-Evicted data is lost when wrpmed is transient.
+Evicted data is lost when wrpmed is :term:`transient`.

 .. option:: --accept-threads=<count>